cramsay/zynqmp_xen_demo/readme.md

 ## To do

+ + Get all my xen_cfg files from desktop...
  + Can I get uboot to do my command by default?
  + My start up scripts aren't working (add "S" to rc5.d script)
  + Add xen create commands to start script